-- Showers are timed to 4 minutes, garden is watered with grey water and dishwasher uses less water than I do and never complains about dirty dishes!
+- Showers are timed to 4 minutes, the garden is watered with greywater and the dishwasher uses less water than I do and never complains about dirty dishes!

 - We have a front loader washing machine, which uses a lot less water than top loaders.